Andy-K-Sparklight/Alicorn/README.md

 - Node.js (v22 or later), when packaging. (**NOT** needed for development)

 - Wine, when building on non-Windows platforms.

+> [!IMPORTANT]
+> There is a known bug with Bun 1.2.1 and 1.2.2 that causes Vite to fail the build process.
+> Avoid these versions when installing.

 ### Get the Source Code